 It’s also something other people have done.
 There are already a number of other lists of 100 goal ideas.
 I figured I’d add mine to the pile.

 However, unlike many of those other lists, I didn’t want this one to be a personal goal ideas list.
 This post was never meant as an attempt to set myself 100 goals (you can read my personal dreams here!).

 Instead, I wanted to put together a resource that anyone could find useful.
 Personal lists are great.
 But, by nature, they apply most to whoever puts them together.
 They’re of limited value to others.

 I wanted to compile a long list of goals that (I think) would make anyone’s life a bit better.
 In this way, I hoped to create a piece that would help anybody who stumbles across it.

-Want to set your own 100 life goals?
-Here’s a FREE printable planner to get going!
+Want to create your own life goal list?
+Here’s a FREE printable planner to help.
 Click to download! 👍

 I don’t think there’s any one correct area of life to set goals.